Marionetko/nuxt-shop/README.md

-# Multipage website built on NuxtJS
+# Shop App built on NuxtJS 3

 This repo was created to build App using [NuxtJS](https://nuxtjs.org/).
 Here will be described the instructions for working with NuxtJS and the technology stack that will be used for this project.
 All project code will comply with international web-standards and official framework documentation.